hoangeiu/hoangeiu/README.md

 </div>

 <p align="center">
-My name is Lê Minh Hoàng and I'm a software developer engineer.
-I'm from Vietnam and currently working at Hitachi Vantara Vietnam.
+  <b>My name is Lê Minh Hoàng and I'm a software developer engineer.
+I'm from Vietnam and currently working at Hitachi Vantara Vietnam.</b>
 </p>

 <p align="center">
   I taught myself basic coding from a library book in third grade, and ever since then my passion has solely been set on learning — learning about computers, learning mathematics and philosophy, studying design, always just learning.
 </p>